retraceur/coeur/README.md

 - All links to the [w.org](https://w.org) network or distant API were removed from the source code.
 - All references to the WordPress®[^1] trademark were replaced by the "WP" or "motsVertueux" terms or removed.
 - WordPress®[^1] logos were replaced by motsVertueux ones.
+- Using **Block Themes** in motsVertueux is recommended:
   - The WP Customizer was removed.
-Using Block Themes in motsVertueux is recommended.
+  - WP Widgets were removed.

 This software comes without any warranty.
 Everyone is welcome to contribute!